-By Sara Messenger of the Three Brooks Nature Conservation Group and Bradley Stoke Green Gym
+An update from Sara Messenger of Bradley Stoke’s Three Brooks Nature Conservation Group (TBNCG).

-This article originally appeared in the January 2018 issue of the Bradley Stoke Journal news magazine (on pages 18 & 19).
-The magazine is delivered FREE, EVERY MONTH, to 9,500 homes in Bradley Stoke, Little Stoke and Stoke Lodge.
+This article originally appeared in the January 2019 issue of the Bradley Stoke Journal magazine (on page 19).
+The magazine is delivered FREE, EVERY MONTH (except August), to ALL 8,700 homes in Bradley Stoke.
 Phone 01454 300 400 to enquire about advertising or leaflet insertion.

 Last 5 posts in Conservation